-The notification of the availability of grant funds is made by mailing letters (signed by the Office of Highway Safety and Justice Programs (OHSJP) Director) announcing the annual Criminal Justice Programs (CJP) Grant Solicitation Workshop.
-The letter is mailed to all relevant state agencies (excluding, e.g., most non-criminal justice state agencies), all city and town mayors or administrators, county administrators, police chiefs, sheriffs, solicitors, and those who have requested to be notified of availability of funds.
-The announcement letter and any attachments are also posted on the OHSJP webpage.
+The notification of the availability of grant funds is made by electronic notification announcing the annual Criminal Justice Programs (CJP) Grant Solicitation Workshop.
+The notification is sent to all relevant state agencies (excluding, e.g., most non-criminal justice state agencies), all city and town mayors or administrators, county administrators, police chiefs, sheriffs, solicitors, and those who have requested to be notified of availability of funds.
+The announcement and any attachments are also posted on the OHSJP webpage.
 The CJP Grant Solicitation Workshop is conducted to provide potential applicants with information about the JAG Program.
 The workshop is held in January to allow time for subgrantees to complete applications before a March deadline.
-Each workshop participant is given a folder containing the following: an agenda, staff contact list, copies of presentation slides, and a workshop evaluation form.
-Due to the Coronavirus, the Grant Solicitation Workshop was cancelled.
-In lieu of a workshop.
-Instructional videos were provided and posted to the OHSJP webpage.
-JAG Application Solicitation, a list of Funding Priorities, sample programmatic application pages, application instructions, sample financial pages, and all other resource materials are also posted on the OHSJP webpage.
+Each in-person workshop participant is provided an agenda, staff contact list, copies of presentation slides, and a QR code to complete a workshop evaluation survey.
+The JAG Application Solicitation, a list of Funding Priorities, sample programmatic application pages, application instructions, sample financial pages, and all other resource materials are also posted on the OHSJP webpage.
 The application due date is traditionally the third Friday in the month of March.

-The application review and approval process begins with the receipt of the applications via SCDPS Grants no later than 11:59 p.m. on the designated due date.
+The application review and approval process begins with the receipt of the applications via the OHJSP's grant management system SCDPS Grants, no later than 11:59 p.m. on the designated due date.
 All applications are date/time recorded by SCDPS Grants as soon as they are received.
 CJP staff review all applications and use uniform criteria by which to assess each application.
-Once applications are reviewed and staffed, a book of completed summaries and recommendations is sent to the SC Public Safety Coordinating Council (SCPSCC), the nine-member, legislatively-mandated council that oversees grant programs administered by the OHSJP.
+Once applications are reviewed and staffed, a book of completed summaries and recommendations is sent to the SC Public Safety Coordinating Council (SCPSCC), the legislatively-mandated council that oversees grant programs administered by the OHSJP.
 The SCPSCC members vote to approve or disapprove recommendations and have the final determination of which applications are funded.